 - 10-mg/mL syrup (brand name: Retrovir).

-- 10-mg/mL concentrate for intravenous infusion (brand name: Retrovir).
+- 20-mL single-use vials (each containing 10 mg of zidovudine) of solution for intravenous infusion (brand name: Retrovir).

 Take zidovudine according to your health care provider’s instructions.